linslin/angular-odm/readme.md

 ```

 #### model.countByAttributes();
-Will count all record of a model in database filtered by attributes.
+Function will count all record of a model in database filtered by attributes.

 > {Number}